jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

-- Any note that is “out” is one fret either direction from being “in”, so we can treat it as a “chromatic approach" into an "in" note, like we did it on purpose.
-Then shift “in” by a fret in the chosen direction.
+- Any note that is “out” is one fret either direction from being “in”, so we can treat it as a “chromatic approach" into an "in" note, like we did it on purpose, and shift “in” by a fret in the chosen direction.

 - From an “in” note,
 the next closest “in” note is most likely two frets away (70%, 5/7 chance).